-- Ensure student success All St. Johns County career academy graduates will possess the skills and tools necessary to be successful in college, career and the global economy. - Build strong teams St. Johns County career academies will develop teacher teams and student teams creating a smaller learning community with a focus on achieving student success through implementation of the National Standards of Practice for Career Academies (the highest level of credential for a career academy). - Provide relevant curriculum and assessment The academy team will develop and implement projectbased curricula that engage students in real-world relevance focused around the career theme. - Ensure meaningful business engagement The academy team will seek to develop business engagement to the highest level with a focus on student success.
+- Ensure student success All St. Johns County career academy graduates will possess the skills and tools necessary to be successful in college, career, and the global economy. - Provide relevant curriculum and assessment The academy team will develop and implement projectbased curricula that engage students in real-world relevance focused around the career theme.

+• Ensure meaningful business engagement - The academy team will seek to develop business engagement to the highest level with a focus on student success.